Explore here for staff stories and expert voices related to this subject.

-As a child I was curious about the stories of how my Mum came here alone on a free train ticket from Winnipeg or why there was a gas mask in our attic.
-As an adult I loved a good story but also liked to peel back the cover to see how the story was constructed.
+As a child I was curious about stories: how my mum came here alone on a free train ticket from Winnipeg; why there was a gas mask in our attic.
+As an adult I love a good story but I also like to peel back the cover to see how the story was constructed.

 How did you become a history teacher?